Aerosol effective radius (column/profile)

-Due to the very low receiver bandwidth of ±800 kHz, a single channel digital I/Q demodulation scheme has been implemented instead of the conventional analog I/Q demodulator.
+Due to the very low receiver bandwidth of ±800 kHz, a single-channel digital I/Q demodulation scheme has been implemented instead of the conventional analogue I/Q demodulator.
 This approach results in compact RF and digitizer hardware and offers better signal fidelity in handling low bandwidth signals.

 For the OSCAT instrument, real-time onboard signal processing involving range compression is mandatory considering the global mode of sensor operation, as it reduces the effective output data rate of the sensor by a large factor (~50).
 Also, the Doppler shift computation and subsequent Doppler compensation (within ±550 kHz) will be carried out in the signal processor itself, prior to range compression.
 To extract the range information, FFT (Fast Fourier Transforms) are performed on the deramped signal and an average periodogram is formed by applying magnitude-squaring operations.
 The DSP (Digital Signal Processor) hardware is based on an FPGA implementation.